Your todo list:

 See topo for full description.
 The topo is mostly accurate, although the first rappel length is incorrect (see below), and on pitch 2 it's better to continue to the large ledge for the belay.

 The route gets sun starting early afternoon.
 The hard (and best) climbing is over after the first 4 pitches, so one strategy would be to rap from chains at that point and combine it with something else to maximize sun or shade depending on the temps.
+Another option if you can figure it out is to rap in and just climb from the crux 4th pitch on up, after finishing another route on Elephant Dome.
+But the best option is to do the whole route :)

 Follow the approach to Table Dome, but just before the dome, break off right following cairns that lead toward the right side of Roof Wall.
 Just below that, a not very obvious series of cairns leads over to the very steep backside of Elephant Dome.
 Follow the wall until below the obvious left-diagonaling system (see topo).
+This is a little ways uphill from a steep line of bolts (the start of "Colin Goes to Colorado, 5.10 A3".

 Descent is the west-side rap (2 ropes).
 NOTE ONE SIGNIFICANT ERROR ON THE TOPO: THE FIRST RAP HAS BEEN MOVED AND IS NOW 100' INSTEAD OF 70'.